-The affect of Direct orders
+The Effect of Direct Orders

 The result of square and other e-commerce platforms have largely affected yoyo brands.
 It has become significantly easier to start a "yoyo company" than ever before.
 All that's needed now is a couple hundred bucks for the design, and to pay someone local or outsource the machining, and you have a nearly finished product.
 However, most retailers can see past this type of almost laze, and will refuse to carry the product.